JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-routing.md

                 verticalArrangement = Arrangement.Center
             ) {
                 Text("Starting screen")
+                // Button that opens the 'Id' screen with a suitable parameter.
                 Button(onClick = { navController.navigate(Id(222)) }) {
                     Text("Pass 222 as a parameter to the ID screen") }
+                // Button that opens the 'Patient' screen with suitable parameters.
                 Button(onClick = { navController.navigate(Patient( "Jane Smith-Baker", 33)) }) {
                     Text("Pass 'Jane Smith-Baker' and 33 to the Person screen") }